sdondley/ClimateChangeChat/perl.md

         * both are perl modules
         * both are easily installed from cpan repo
         * both are free to use
-        * names are easily confused
+        * they have nearly the same name
         * both developers apparently code use vscode, not neovim
         * but both can work with neovim (maybe, see below)
         * both have kind of weak documentation for setting up with neovim
             * hence this tutorial
     * Is one faster than the other?
         * no idea
-        * both seem about the same after limited use
+        * after my very limited use, both seem about the same to me

 ## OK, the stuff you really need to know to get some real work done
 * with all that out of the way, we can finally get some shit done
 * First, we download both language servers so you can try them both out
     * I use cpanm as my tool of choice for installing perl modules
-        * not covered in this tutorial
-            * googel it
+        * see TLDR; above for the commands
 * having perlbrew installed is fine
     * I didn't run into any issues
     * running 5.34.0 version of perl